cert-manager/website/content/docs/tutorials/getting-started-with-trust-manager/README.md

 If your CA bundle changes, those changes will be synced to the namespaces pretty quickly.
-This change will be reflected in the volume attached to the container, but most applications will not pickup on the filesystem change.
+This change will be reflected in the volume attached to the container, but most applications will not pickup on the file system change.
 The common approach is restarting the client application deployment, through the use of `kubectl rollout restart deployment <DEPLOY_NAME>`.
 There is an option to automate this process through a third party piece of open-source